cmu-sei/juneberry/docs/installation.md

 ## Install MMDetection

-The initial MMDetection installation step vary depending on whether a GPU is available for use on your system.
+The initial MMDetection installation step varies depending on whether a GPU is available for use on your system.
 In this section, perform one of the "Step 1" commands, followed by the "Step 2" code block.